Bruno Ganz: Personal life and death

 Ganz was married to Sabine from 1965 until his death, although they were separated for a long time; their son, Daniel, was born in 1972.

+In the early 1970s, Ganz had a year-long romantic relationship with actress Romy Schneider.

 In February 2018, doctors in Salzburg found that Ganz was suffering from intestinal cancer, and he immediately began chemotherapy.

 Ganz died on 16 February 2019 at his home in the village of Au, in Wädenswil, Switzerland, at the age of 77.
 He was attended by his partner, the theatrical photographer Ruth Walz, and his son Daniel.

 From 1996 until his death in 2019, Ganz held the 200-year-old Iffland-Ring, which passes from actor to actor—each bequeathing the ring to the next holder, judging that actor to be the "most significant and most worthy actor of the German-speaking theatre".
 Ganz was also honored with the Order of Merit of Germany and was made a knight of the French Légion d'honneur.